TimJentzsch/optiframe/README.md

     It may return data which can then be used by other tasks as a dependency.
 - **Packages** combine tasks that belong together.
-    Each package must contain a task for building the MIP and can additionally contain tasks for validation and solution extraction.
+    Each package must contain a task for building the MIP and can additionally contain tasks for validation, pre-processing and solution extraction.
     The packages are what makes Optiframe so modular:
     You can define extensions of a problem in a separate package and only include it if needed.
 - The **optimizer** allows you to configure the packages that you need.